jorgeberen/jorgeberen/README.md

 - ⚡ Fun fact: ...
 -->

-## I am front-end developer from Spain, based in São Paulo.
+## I am a front-end developer from Spain, based in São Paulo.

 My focus is on all things JavaScript and Node.js.
 I am also learning ReactJS and know a fair bit of PHP and Wordpress.

 I am currently working as a freelance developer and I am also open to remote or full-time positions.

+## Work highlights

+### Blog-Connect App
+In order to learn Node.js and I implemented this sort of Facebook clone which I called (Blog-Connect App)[https://github.com/jorgeberen/complex_app]